Artful Homemaking

 In short, we were surrounded by nature, and we spent a lot of time talking about it, observing it, and enjoying it.

-Perhaps a mother’s first duty to her children is to secure for them a quiet growing time…the waking part of it spent for the most part out in the fresh air. ~Charlotte Mason
+Perhaps a mother’s first duty to her children is to secure for them a quiet growing time … the waking part of it spent for the most part out in the fresh air. ~Charlotte Mason

 After we moved away from that rental house, we found other ways to enjoy nature.

-The key is that no matter where you are, you can find some piece of God’s creation to study and observe and learn from.
-It doesn’t matter if it’s a local park, a nearby field, or in your own backyard.
+The key is that no matter where you are, you can find some piece of God’s creation to study and observe and from which to learn.

 Charlotte Mason Nature Study